-Traits And Characteristics Of The Ojos Azules Cat
+Traits And Personality Of The Ojos Azules Cat

 The Ojos Azules is still a rare breed, not as popular as other breeds, hence, there is little to say about them.
 However, ones that have been bred by various individuals have been described as being smart, loyal, affectionate, funny, friendly, gentle, social, playful, and active.

 The standard description of the Ojos Azules cat breed is yet to be established, however, the radiant blue eyes, are considered to be the main trait that describes the black cat blue eyes breed.
 The coat of these cats is usually silky and soft, and the cat is medium in size with a somewhat triangular head.
 The cat has large round eyes with an arched neck.
 Also, the tail is almost proportionate to the rest of the body, the forehead will be rounded, the nose will have a slight beak, and the muzzle will be angular too.